 Finding and getting a job can be a challenging process, but knowing more about job search methods and application techniques may increase your chances of success.
 CareerOneStop from the U.S. Department of Labor offers information that can help you:

 The Senior Community Service Employment Program (SCSEP) is a community service and work-based job training program for older Americans.
 The program provides training for low-income, unemployed seniors.

 If you are an older worker looking for a job, here are some tips to help you focus employers on the positive aspects of hiring an older worker.

 Jobs for Laid-off Workers

 If you have recently lost your job, visit CareerOneStop's Worker ReEmployment section for information and resources on job searching, benefits, and training options after a layoff.

 While some companies honestly want to help you find a job, others are more interested in taking your money.
-Learn how to avoid scams or file a complaint:
+Learn how to recognize scams and file a complaint:

-Apprenticeships combine on-the-job training and related instruction in which you can learn skills needed to advance in your chosen field.
+Apprenticeships combine on-the-job training and related instruction to give you skills to advance in your chosen field.

 Apprentice programs vary in length from one to six years.
-During that time, apprentices work and learn as employees.
+During that time, as an apprentice, you'll work and learn as an employee.
 When you complete a registered program, you will receive a nationally recognized certificate from the Department of Labor (DOL) as proof of your qualifications.

 Disability Online develops and implements workforce disability policy and program initiatives.